major macro economic indicators

 - Strategically located at the centre of trade routes between Asia and the Middle East

-- Indian, Chinese, and Japanese interests
+- Indian, Chinese and Japanese interests

-- Strong growth of tourism
+- Strong growth in tourism

-- Agricultural production vulnerable to climate disasters
+- Agricultural production vulnerable to climate disasters; dependence on tourism

-- Vulnerability linked to reliance on short-term external financing
+- Reliant on short-term external financing

 - Lack of infrastructure